-(ii) At 31 December 2021, the Group had no forfeited contributions available to reduce its contributions to the pension scheme in future years (2020: Nil).
+(i) At 31 December 2022, the Group had no forfeited contributions available to reduce its contributions to the pension scheme in future years.

 8. DIRECTORS' AND CHIEF EXECUTIVE'S REMUNERATION

 Directors' and chief executive's remuneration for the year, disclosed pursuant to the Listing Rules, section 383(1)(a), (b), (c) and (f) of the Hong Kong Companies Ordinance and Part 2 of the Companies (Disclosure of Information about Benefits of Directors) Regulation, is as follows: